can-lehmann/owlkettle/docs/internals.md

 brew(gui(App()))
 ```

+We checked if the `Widget.hasText` value is true before assigning values to that field.
+This check is useful, since if the field is not set in the `Widget`, its value should not be propagated to the `WidgetState`.

-Note that this hook is not run initially, so when the widget is first being built these changes are likely not applied yet.
+Note that this hook is not run initially, so when the widget is first being built any changes in made in the `update` hook are not applied yet.
 Look at the `build` hook if you need that behaviour, or `property` hook if you need both.

-Also note that we checked if the `Widget.hasText` value is true before assigning values to that field.
-This check is useful as widgets may disable their field, in which case their updates should not be propagated back to the `WidgetState`.

 ### **Property Hook**

 `property` hooks run every time the hook-field changed its value during either the update or build phases.
 They are called by the default `build` and `update` field hooks near the end of their runtime and exist mostly for convenience.
 If you want to have the same additional behaviour during build and update phases, you can define a `property` hook instead of a `build` and `update` hook.

 They require some consideration when writing renderables, which very often do define explicit `build` and `update` hooks instead when dealing with child-widgets.
 This is required because we need to access the current state of the widget before the update is performed, to correctly add/remove child widgets of the underlying GTK widget.

 Let's take the examples of the `update` and `build` hook sections and unify them using the property hook: